-The net proceeds of our initial public offering, or IPO, and the preceding private offerings of our common and preferred stock, together with our current cash reserves and results of operations, are expected to be sufficient to meet our cash requirements through at least 2005.
+Our current cash reserves and results of operations are expected to be sufficient to meet our cash requirements through at least 2006.
 However, we may need to raise additional funds in order to:

-- l develop new, or enhance existing, services or products; - l respond to competitive pressures; - l finance working capital requirements; - l sustain content and development relationships; or - l acquire complementary businesses, technology, content or products.
+- develop new, or enhance existing, services or products; - respond to competitive pressures; - finance working capital requirements; - sustain content and development relationships; or - acquire complementary businesses, technology, content or products.

-At December 31, 2004, we had approximately \$16.5 million in cash, cash equivalents, restricted cash, investments in marketable securities and related interest receivable.
-We have commitments to pay approximately \$300,000 in 2005 related to certain agreements with various content partners and other strategic agreements.
-We expect to incur approximately \$3.0 million of capital expenditures and content purchases during 2005 to support our business.
-We expect net operating losses to continue for at least one quarter of 2005.
+At December 31, 2005, we had approximately \$12.2 million in cash, cash equivalents, restricted cash, investments in marketable securities and related interest receivable.
+We expect to incur up to \$3.5 million of capital expenditures and content purchases during 2006 to support our business.
+We are actively reviewing possible business acquisitions that would complement our products and services.
+We may not have adequate cash and investments to consummate one or more acquisitions.
 We cannot assure you that additional financing will be available on terms favorable to us, or at all.
 If adequate funds are not available or are not available on acceptable terms, our ability to fund expansion, take advantage of available opportunities, develop or enhance services or products or otherwise respond to competitive pressures would be significantly limited.
-If we raise additional funds by issuing equity or convertible debt securities, the percentage ownership of our shareholders will be reduced.
+If we raise additional funds by issuing equity or convertible debt securities, the percentage ownership of our shareholders may be reduced.